Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 Betting at a teller

 Newcomers may be self-conscious or take too long to place a bet; however, there’s an easy way around this.
-When you’re placing a bet at the teller at Belmont, follow this formula so that the transaction is quick and easy.
+When you’re placing a bet at the teller at Belmont or at another track, follow this formula so that the transaction is quick and easy.

 Give the teller the following information:

-- First, the racetrack and race number (if you’re not at the racetrack in question, instead of betting at a different track).
+- First, the racetrack (if you’re not at the racetrack in question) and race number.

 - Then, your bet amount and what type of bet you’re wagering.